kubakubakuba/webeval/README.md

 Triggers have been added for better database management.
 The triggers are used to delete old submissions, and to update the results table.

 Database is running PostgreSQL 16 on port 5432.
-Release app is running on a Eval-Comarch VPS [https://eval.comarch.edu.cvut.cz](https://eval.comarch.edu.cvut.cz).
+Release app is running on a Eval-Comparch VPS [https://eval.comparch.edu.cvut.cz](https://eval.comparch.edu.cvut.cz).

 ## Task creation
 Tasks will be stored in toml format, with structure similar to this one (rewritten it to make it more readable, user friendly).